 Pricing & schedule

-The sessions are priced at $750.
+The sessions are priced at $750 and one-on-one only.
 Please contact us to discuss your situation and scheduling needs.

 Cultural context editing (sometimes referred to as “sensitivity reading,” “inclusivity editing” or “diversity editing”) is a service we provide to editorial staff, journalists & storytellers.
 Our editors review content and provide an additional, authentic perspective based on their lived experience or deep familiarity with the culture or community represented in the text.